Carlos Rubio: Biography

-Carlos Enrique Rubio was born on November 27, 1981, in Santo Domingo, Dominican Republic.
-When he was 8, his mother died, and at the age of 13, his father died.
+Carlos Enrique Rubio was born on November 27, 1981, in Santo Domingo, the Dominican Republic.
+When he was 8, his mother died, and when he was 13, his father died.

 He studied criminal law at the National School of the Judiciary and was trained as an Anti-Money Laundering consultant in the United States.
 By 2016, he was working as an Industry and Commerce Analyst for the Ministry of Industry and Commerce of the Dominican Republic.

-He has worked as a columnist for the newspapers Listin Diario and Acento, both from Dominican Republic.
+He has worked as a columnist for the newspapers Listin Diario and Acento, both from the Dominican Republic.

-Carlos Rubio presented a lawsuit against the Odebrecht company in the Dominican Republic, alleging a circumstantial account in which he presents what is stated around figures such as money laundering, bribery and the responsibility of officials in the procurement and bidding processes; he was the first civilian on doing that on Dominican Republic.
-Also, on September 25, 2017, he assured that Dominican government was using money to buy journalists that didn't agree with their governing style.
+Carlos Rubio presented a lawsuit against the Odebrecht company in the Dominican Republic, alleging a circumstantial account in which he presents what is stated around figures such as money laundering, bribery and the responsibility of officials in the procurement and bidding processes; he was the first civilian that has ever presented a lawsuit of that magnitude in the Dominican Republic.
+Also, in September 25, 2017, he assured that Dominican government was using money to buy journalists who didn't agree with their governing style.